-Selichot is an evening service held prior to Rosh Hashanah to culminate the process of repentance and forgiveness begun in the month of Elul.
-Each year, one of the six Reform congregations from the Greater New Haven area hosts the others at the annual Joint Reform Selichot service.
-The rabbis, choirs, cantors, and cantorial soloists from each participating congregation lead the prayers and songs.
+Selichot is an evening service held prior to Rosh Hashanah to engage in introspection and forgiveness.
+Each year, one of the four Reform congregations from the Greater New Haven area hosts the others at the annual Community Selichot service.
+This year, Mishkan Israel hosts other Reform congregations.

 Evening Services are held at 8:00 p.m.
 Morning Services begin at 10:00 a.m.
 Tickets are required for these services.

 Following Yom Kippur Morning Services, there is a Reflection Service led by congregants at 12:30 p.m.
-These include personal expressions in prose or poetry, performances of instrumental or vocal pieces, and guided meditations.
-Following the 2:00 p.m.
-Family Service, there is an Afternoon Service at 3:00 p.m. and then Yizkor (Memorial) and Concluding Services beginning at 4:45 p.m.
+This Service is designed to provide an opportunity for individual reflection on the past, present, and future with the aid of original and thoughtfully selected writings and music.
+As an alternative to the Family Service, there is a group text study and discussion for adults.
+Following that, there is an Afternoon Service at 3:00 p.m. and then Yizkor (Memorial) and Concluding Services beginning at 4:45 p.m.
 During Yizkor, we read the names of our congregants and other loved ones who have passed away since the last High Holy Days and our annual Memorial Book is distributed.

 High Holy Day Memorial Service

 Each High Holy Day season, a memorial service is held at the CMI Cemetery on the Sunday between Rosh Hashanah and Yom Kippur.
-It is a special time to honor and remember those of our loved ones who are no longer with us.
-We welcome anyone who would like to attend.
-Your loved ones do not need to be buried at our cemetery in order for you to participate.
+Please join Rabbi Immerman and Cantor Giglio in the beautiful CMI Cemetary Chapel to honor and remember our loved ones who are no longer with us.
+701 Whalley Ave, New Haven, CT 06515 Your loved ones do not need to be buried at our cemetery in order for you to participate.

 High Holy Day Tickets